Jaredanwolfgang/Jaredanwolfgang.github.io/source/_posts/compsci180_4.md

 # Part 2.6 Training with Your Own Data

 The training data that I use is a doggy of mine.
-Here is the demonstration of the data:
+Here is the demonstration of the data: (The data is first resized to 200x200 for faster evaluation.)

 <div class="psnr-curve">
   <img src="/images/compsci180/proj_4/doggy_data.jpg" alt="Doggy Data" loading="lazy">
 </div>

 I have taken in total 38 images of the doggy from different angles and different distances.
 I try to keep the distance of the camera nearly the same for each image.
 After ArUco tags detection, only 29 images survive with having ID 4 tags in the image.
 Using the 28 of the images for training and the other 1 image for validation, I get the following results:

 <div class="video_result">
   <div class="video_result__label">